The Truth About Freezing Your Credit

-On August 17, 2021, T-Mobile learned of a massive data breach.
+On August 17, 2021, T-Mobile disclosed a massive data breach.
 Do incidents like this make you wonder what you can do to protect your credit?
 Perhaps freezing your credit is an option.
-Read further to find out how.
+Read further to find out how you can take this preventative measure.

 The Big Freeze